Receiving over a million visitors a year, Scotland’s capital city of Edinburgh

-Hotels and hostels are often booked up months in advance in the Scottish capital – where does this leave the curious traveler looking for accommodation in Edinburgh?
+Hotels, bed and breakfast and hostel accommodation are often booked up months in advance in the Scottish capital – where does this leave the curious traveler looking for accommodation in Edinburgh?
 Wimdu

 Edinburgh hosts the largest street party in the world on New Year’s Eve.

 The name ‘caddy’ as in ‘golf caddy’ came from men in Edinburgh carrying pales of water up to apartments.

 Many creatively minded people have drawn inspiration from Edinburgh and have called it home at some point.
 Most notably JK Rowling and Mark E. Smith.

 Edinburgh’s population doubles to a million people during its August arts festival.

 A wealth of things to do

 What is there to see in Edinburgh?
 Well, you’re probably aware of the spectacular Edinburgh Military Tattoo